earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 <div class="notice--info">
 #### A Note on `_replace()`
 <br>
-Using the `_replace()` method, you can get a shallow copy of a named tuple instance where the value of a particular field is replaced with an updated value.
+Using the `_replace()` method, you can get a *shallow copy* of a named tuple instance where the value of a particular field is replaced with an updated value.

+As an example, create a shallow copy of the `book2` instance with a modified `title` field:

 ~~~{caption="main.py"}
 book2 = BookNT('Deep Work','Cal Newport','Nonfiction', True)
 book2_copy = book2._replace(title='Digital Minimalism')
 ~~~

+The original `title` remains unchanged:

 ~~~{caption="main.py"}
 print(book2.title)